 The Wireless Mic

-Our client, an international corporation, was planning to hold their annual sales meeting at a resort hotel and conference center.
+(video version) Our client, an international corporation, was planning to hold their annual sales meeting at a resort hotel and conference center.
 A year’s worth of effort involving new products, marketing strategies and pricing would be discussed that week.

 Security was going to be tight.

 - Rooms would be swept for electronic eavesdropping devices.

 - The AV contractor was told wireless microphones were banned.

 - Access to meeting rooms would be controlled.